The Application Process.

 How can I find out more prior to applying?

-A great way to do this is to visit an Information event, which we hold regularly.
+A great way to do this is to attend an information event, which we hold regularly.
 If you’re interested in attending, click the button below to register to attend our next one.

 How/when do I apply?